The Outlaws (2017 film)

+The film is based on a May 2004 incident in the Chinatown of Garibong-dong, Guro District, Seoul when 14 Chinese-Koreans from the "Wang Geon-i faction" were arrested on charges of attempted murder, and an April 2007 incident in which 7 members of the Yanbian organization "Heuksa-pa", also based in the Garibong-dong, were arrested and 26 were indicted without detention.

-The Outlaws is the first installment of Crime City series.
-It was followed by a sequel titled The Roundup, which was released in 2022 and another sequel titled The Roundup: No Way Out is in production.
+The Outlaws is the first installment of The Roundup series.
+It was followed by three sequels: The Roundup (2022), The Roundup: No Way Out (2023), and The Roundup: Punishment (2024).

 Plot

-In South Korea, a turf war that grows between a local gang that runs Garibong-dong in Guro District, Seoul and the Heuksapa gang from Yanbian, The police are called in to attempt to bring peace to the neighborhood.
-Jang Chen is a bloodthirsty leader of the Chinese mainland gang "Black Dragon", who works as a loan shark in a seedy Chinatown area of Seoul.
-He's backed up by his henchmen Wei Sung-Rak and Yang-Tae.
-Jang Chen is beyond brutal in his methods to collect money.

-Meanwhile, Ma Suk-Do is a detective in the Chinatown area of Seoul, who along with his Captain Jeon Il-man tries to keep the peace, while two Chinese-Korean gangs dubbed "Venom Gang" headed by and Ahn Sung-Tae and '"Cobra Gang" headed by Jang-I-Soo as they battle over the turf in the neighborhood.
-Jang Chen, along with Sung-Rak and Yang-Tae makes their move to take over Chinatown and destroy the Venom Gang and kill Sung-Tae where they take over Jang-I-Soo's casino.
+Ma Suk-Do is a detective in Geumcheon, Guro District, Seoul.
+Ma and his Captain Jeon Il-man, try to keep the peace while two local Chinese-Korean gangs battle over control of Chinatown: the Venom Gang headed by Ahn Sung-Tae and the Cobra Gang headed by Jang-I-Soo.

+Jang Chen, bloodthirsty leader of the Chinese loansharking Black Dragon Gang, makes his own brutal moves to take over Chinatown along with his henchmen Sung-Rak and Yang-Tae.
+They kill Sung-Tae and take over Jang-I-Soo's casino.
 Enraged, Jang-I-Soo attacks the casino.
-Sung-Rak and Yung-Tae fight with Jang-I-Soo and his henchmen, but are interrupted by Ma, who arrest Sung-Rak while Yang-Tae escapes and informs Jang-Chen.
+Sung-Rak and Yung-Tae fight with Jang-I-Soo and his henchmen, but are interrupted by Ma, who arrests Sung-Rak.
+Yang-Tae escapes and informs Jang-Chen.